AdobeDocs/experience-platform.en/help/destinations/api/ad-hoc-activation-api.md

 ---
-keywords: Experience Platform;destination api;ad-hoc activation;activate segments ad-hoc
+keywords: Experience Platform;destination api;ad-hoc activation;activate audiences ad-hoc
 solution: Experience Platform
-title: Activate audience segments to batch destinations via the ad-hoc activation API
+title: Activate audiences to batch destinations via the ad-hoc activation API
-description: This article illustrates the end-to-end workflow for activating audience segments via the ad-hoc activation API, including the segmentation jobs that take place before activation.
+description: This article illustrates the end-to-end workflow for activating audiences via the ad-hoc activation API, including the segmentation jobs that take place before activation.
 type: Tutorial
 exl-id: 1a09f5ff-0b04-413d-a9f6-57911a92b4e4
 ---
-# Activate audience segments on-demand to batch destinations via the ad-hoc activation API
+# Activate audiences on-demand to batch destinations via the ad-hoc activation API

 >[!IMPORTANT]
 >
 >After completing the Beta phase, the [!DNL ad-hoc activation API] is now generally available (GA) to all Experience Platform customers.
 In the GA version, the API has been upgraded to version 2.
-Step 4 ([Obtain the latest segment export job ID](#segment-export-id)) is not required anymore, since the API does not require the export ID anymore.
+Step 4 ([Obtain the latest audience export job ID](#segment-export-id)) is not required anymore, since the API does not require the export ID anymore.
 >
 >See [Run the ad-hoc activation job](#activation-job) further below in this tutorial for more information.

 ## Overview {#overview}

-The ad-hoc activation API allows marketers to programmatically activate audience segments to destinations, in a fast and efficient manner, for situations where immediate activation is required.
+The ad-hoc activation API allows marketers to programmatically activate audience audiences to destinations, in a fast and efficient manner, for situations where immediate activation is required.

 Use the ad-hoc activation API to export full files to your desired file reception system.
 Ad-hoc audience activation is only supported by [batch file-based destinations](../destination-types.md#file-based).

-The diagram below illustrates the end-to-end workflow for activating segments via the ad-hoc activation API, including the segmentation jobs that take place in Platform every 24 hours.
+The diagram below illustrates the end-to-end workflow for activating audiences via the ad-hoc activation API, including the segmentation jobs that take place in Platform every 24 hours.

 ![ad-hoc-activation](../assets/api/ad-hoc-activation/ad-hoc-activation-overview.png)